 - Graduates are expected to return to work in their home country.

-- Candidates must have submitted a complete application for admission by the scholarship closing date of 31 January 2017.
+- Candidates must have submitted a complete application for admission by the scholarship closing date of 29 January 2018, 1700 UK time.

 - Candidates must have an offer of admission by the time shortlisting takes place in early March 2018.
 We may give priority to applicants with an unconditional offer of admission.

 - Candidates will be assessed on academic merit by an Advisory Panel, consisting of three academic members.
 Financial need is also relevant.